jieunlim/Web-Security-week9/README.md

 ### Required: Overview & Setup

-- [x] A basic writeup (250-500 words) on the `README.md` desribing the overall approach, resources/tools used, findings.	/ moniter any attack with honeypotter
+- [x] A basic writeup (250-500 words) on the `README.md` desribing the overall approach, resources/tools used, findings.

 - [ ] A specific, reproducible honeypot setup, ideally automated.
 There are several possibilities for this:
 	- A Vagrantfile or Dockerfile which provisions the honeypot as a VM or container